Diabetes is a lifelong condition that causes a person's blood glucose (sugar) level to become too high.

 - weight loss and loss of muscle bulk

 - itching around the penis or vagina, or frequent episodes of thrush

 - blurred vision

-Type 1 diabetes can develop quickly over weeks or even days.
+Type 1 diabetes can develop quickly over a few hours or even days.

 Many people have type 2 diabetes for years without realising because the early symptoms tend to be general.

 The amount of glucose in the blood is controlled by a hormone called insulin, which is produced by the pancreas (a gland behind the stomach).